How to Hold Your Shadow Self in Love

 Witness the many ways those stories deeply affect your life

 Reframe them to support you in growth, compassion, tenderness & your own personal, authentic truth, so you can reclaim your life.

 You start with my student's practice.

 You begin by inviting an intimate conversation with your negative self talk, by listening to what your shadow self is saying and responding with,

 "I hear you.
 Why are you telling me this?
 What is it you want me to know?"

-This is similar to BRFWA, or Breathe, Relax, Feel, Watch, Allow, that I learned at Kripalu Center for Yoga & Health, and shared with you last week in my 10 minute video, Sacred Self Care: Come Home to Yourself.
+This is similar to BRFWA, or Breathe, Relax, Feel, Watch, Allow, that I learned at Kripalu Center for Yoga & Health, where I did my yoga teacher training.

 This week I'd like to guide you through a Holding Your Shadow Self in Love 12 minute meditation, a free training to help you with the number one self care obstacle, negative self talk, that was revealed through my quiz/questionnaire, Discover Your 3 Biggest Self Care Obstacles.